0x1eef/isinetaddr/README.md

 The following example demonstrates the `isinetaddr6` function with both valid and invalid inputs.
-The `isinetaddr6` function returns 1 when the input given is valid, and otherwise returns 0.
+The `isinetaddr6` function returns 1 when the input given is a valid IPv6 address, and otherwise returns 0.

 ```C
 #include <isinetaddr.h>